Lawrence, Massachusetts minor league baseball history: New England League 1899, 1902–1915

 The 1909 Lawrence Colts were last in the New England League standings.
 With a 41–82 record, Lawrence finished in eighth place, 35.5 games behind first place Worcester in the eight–team league as Mal Easton again managed the Colts.

 The Lawrence Colts of the New England League ended the 1910 season with a record of 53–70.
 Lawrence was sixth in the standings under manager Jimmy Bannon.
 The Colts finished 24.0 games behind the champion New Bedford Whalers.
 On September 5, 1910, the Colts and Lowell Tigers played three games in one day.
 In the first game at Lawrence in the A.M., Lowell defeated Lawrence 3–1.
 The teams then traveled to Lowell for two more games.
 Lowell beat Lawrence 4–1 in the second game and the teams tied 4–4 in 7–innings in the final game.

 The Lawrence franchise changed monikers and became the Lawrence Barristers for the 1911 New England League season.
-The Lawrence Barristers ended the 1911 season with a 65–55 season record, as Louis Piper served as manager.
+The Lawrence Barristers ended the 1911 season with a 65–55 season record, as Louis Pieper served as manager.
 The Barristers were third in the standings, 10.5 games behind the first place Lowell Tigers.
 On August 28, 1911, Harry Wormwood of Falls River threw a no-hitter against Lawrence, pitching a 13-inning no-hitter in a game that ended in a 0–0 tie.

 The Lawrence Barristers won the 1912 New England League championship.
-With Louis Piper continuing his tenure as manager, Lawrence finished with 76–47 record and were 2.0 games ahead of the second place Lowell Grays in the league standings.
+With Louis Pieper continuing his tenure as manager, Lawrence finished with 76–47 record and were 2.0 games ahead of the second place Lowell Grays in the league standings.
 The Class B level league had no playoff structure.

 The Lawrence Barristers continued play in the 1913 New England League and were unable to defend their championship.
-Ending the season in fourth place, Lawrence finished the season with a 67–53 record playing again under manager Louis Piper.
+Ending the season in fourth place, Lawrence finished the season with a 67–53 record playing again under manager Louis Pieper.
 The Barristers finished 11.0 games behind the champion Lowell Grays.

 Lawrence won the 1914 New England League Championship.
-The Barristers had an 84–39 record in their final season under manager Louis Piper to finish first in the Class B league's final standings.
+The Barristers had an 84–39 record in their final season under manager Louis Pieper to finish first in the Class B league's final standings.
 Lawrence was 8.0 games ahead of the second place Worcester Busters in the eight–team league to win their second title in three seasons.

 In 1915, Alex Pearson served as manager the Lawrence Barristers after a tenure as a player for Lawrence.
 The Barristers finished second in the New England League season standings.
 The Barristers had a record of 62–54, finishing 13.5 games behind the first place Portland Duffs.
 After the 1915 season, the Class D New England League folded.